SKLEC-LAOLee/GS-Package/README.md

   - =`Folk1954`  , `gravel`==0
 - `upSize_GBT12763`: upper limit size of the channels which are defined in GBT12763, (um)
 - `Q3_GBT12763`: cumulative volume percentage of the channels which are defined in GBT12763, (%)
+- `depth`: water depth, only used in LISST 200X
+- `temperature`: water depth, only used in LISST 200X
+- `extADC2`: external ADC2, only used in LISST 200X
+- `extADC3`: external ADC3, only used in LISST 200X
+- `totalVolumeConcentration`: total volume concentration, only used in LISST 200X
+- `opticalTransmission`: optical transmission, only used in LISST 200X
+- `beamAttenuation`: beam attenuation, only used in LISST 200X
 - `spht_50_2`: median of sphericity, inferred from the original exported accumulation curve of particle shape
 - `spht_m_2`: mean of sphericity, inferred from the original exported accumulation curve of particle shape
 - `b_l_50_2`: median of aspect ratio, inferred from the original exported accumulation curve of particle shape